-- 1. The IRB should carefully review the Regeneron STS Rules for Human Participant Research to determine what is allowable.
-Note that the rules adjust annually. - 2.
-The IRB should develop an approval form based on the sample IRB Approval Form and Sample Informed Consent Forms in this rules book.
-Schools may use these forms or adapt them to include additional rules. - 3.
-The IRB should share the forms and process with high school teachers and students, set appropriate deadlines for submitting forms to the IRB, and make a plan to review approval forms on a schedule that fits the school's typical research plan. - 4.
+- 1. The IRB should carefully review the Regeneron STS Rules for Human Participant Research to determine what is permissible.
+Note that the rules adjust annually. - The IRB should develop an approval form based on the sample IRB Approval Form and Sample Informed Consent Forms in this rules book.
+Schools may use these forms or adapt them to include additional rules and restrictions; a local IRB must adhere to all STS rules, but may be more strict. - 3.
+The IRB should share the forms and process with high school teachers and students, set appropriate deadlines for submitting forms to the IRB, and make a plan to review approval forms on a schedule that fits the school's academic research program calendar. - 4.
 High School Level-IRBs should require that students: - a.
 Follow the Regeneron STS official rules. - b.
-Draft a research plan that includes a description of research participants, recruitment procedures, research methodology, assessment of risks and benefits of the research, procedures for minimizing physical, psychological and privacy risks to participants and procedures for obtaining informed consent.
+Draft a research plan that includes a description of research participants,

-- c.
-Complete an IRB Approval Form (available in Appendix 10) and submit to the IRB prior to starting research. - 5.
-The research plan must be reviewed and approved by the IRB prior to the start of experimentation.
+- recruitment procedures, research methodology, assessment of risks and benefits of the research, procedures for minimizing physical, psychological and privacy risks to participants and procedures for obtaining informed consent. - c.
+Complete an IRB Approval Form (available in Appendix 10) and submit to the IRB prior to starting research. - The research plan must be reviewed and approved by the IRB prior to the start of experimentation.
 After initial IRB approval, a student with any proposed changes to the research plan must repeat the approval process before experimentation/data collection resumes. - 6.
 The IRB should maintain a record of approved student project proposals. - 7.
 The IRB should complete the Human Participant Form submitted by the student with their assessment of risk, required consent process, supervision and approval with checkmarks in the appropriate places and via dated signatures.
 Without the form completed with checkboxes and signatures, the documentation is not valid.
 The IRB should provide the student with a copy of this signed documentation.